wp-plugins/sharexy/readme.txt

 ***Placement***

-It’s a good idea to place sharing and bookmarking buttons in the page areas easily found by your blog visitors.
+It's a good idea to place sharing and bookmarking buttons in the page areas easily found by your blog visitors.

 With Sharexy you can customize the look of your widget with sharing and bookmarking buttons as well as choose the placement type!